Longshot (Marvel Comics): X-Factor

-After failing to rekindle his relationship with Dazzler due to his loss of his memories, Longshot shows up in Detroit after reading an article about his supposed appearance there during the events of Secret Invasion, thanks to a Skrull impostor.
-After a small fight with Guido, he helps X-Factor find out what happened to Darwin and his father, leading them to the Karma Project.
-During that time, he is seen commenting that women are too friendly towards him, and reveals that his memory losses are so severe that he doesn't even understand his powers anymore.
+After failing to rekindle his relationship with Dazzler due to the loss of his memories, Longshot shows up in Detroit after reading an article about his supposed appearance there during the events of "Secret Invasion", thanks to a Skrull impostor.
+After a small fight with Strong Guy, he helps X-Factor find out what happened to Darwin and his father, leading them to the Karma Project.
+During that time, he is seen commenting that women are too friendly towards him, and reveals that his memory losses are so severe that he no longer understands his powers.

-In X-Factor #47 it is once more hinted that Longshot and Shatterstar are related.
+In X-Factor #47, it is once more hinted that Longshot and Shatterstar are related.
 It is not until a one-shot issue during the final X-Factor story arc, "The End of X-Factor", that their connection is explained.
 After Rictor and Shatterstar are transported into Mojoworld's past, they and the audience learn that Shatterstar is the only Mojoworld rebel who was not created by Arize the Creator, as he in fact mysteriously appeared from the sky one day.
-Arize then used Shatterstar's genetic material to create Longshot, making Shatterstar the father of Longshot genetically.
+Arize used Shatterstar's genetic material to create Longshot, making Shatterstar the father of Longshot genetically.
 Mojo later attacks Arize's sanctuary, so Shatterstar time-teleports himself and Rictor to a time in Mojoworld's history when Dazzler and Longshot are married and fighting a war against Mojo.
 Dazzler, pregnant with Longshot's child, goes into labor, and gives birth to a young Shatterstar, who Shatterstar explains to Rictor he will deliver to the future of Mojoworld to be raised by the people that raised him, but not before he erases Dazzler and Longshot's memories of their having a child.

+During the "Age of Revelation" storyline, Mojo was displeased with the titular storyline being behind the cancellation of some shows.
+In need of a new show, Major Domo called Longshot's agent Spiral if Longshot will star in a new Mojoverse show.
+Spiral tells Major Domo that Longshot will only take the offer if he has a pay increase.
+This leads to Mojo, Major Domo, and the X-Babies creating a new show called Longshots with the Age of Revelation versions of Bishop, Hellcat, Kraven the Hunter, Rhino, and Wonder Man.
+Mojo was unaware that Longshot and Spiral were in the audience.
+With Longshot displeased that Longshots is a hit, Spiral tells him that they will have to wait for the Longshots to screw up or guide them into the right direction.
+After Hellcat and Wonder Man were the only survivors in fighting the Technarchy to get into a power plant and find a Celestial inside, Mojo has Major Domo call up Spiral to tell her that they will accept Longhorn's pay increase.